raibove/gtx-form/README.md

 - Error labels to indicate validation errors
 - Hover and select effects to enhance the user experience
 - Show questions based on condition
+- Add tests for testing main features of the Appliation

 # Pending Features and Improvements

+- For the question => Your role in your company?
+Accept text input when clicked on Other
 - Add flags with phone numeber
 - Add animation to select input to blink after selection
 - Improve responsiveness